A quick and useful guide to the four main types of forex brokers

 Most of the time, STB display their own quotes based off of the most recent inter-banking prices and route your orders to the market in a fairly traditional manner.
 However, sometimes your trades might not be routed.

 The reason is that an algorithm that processes the trades, determines the success and failure of the trade before it is processed.
 Bigger, more successful traders will likely have their trades processed, while smaller, unproven trades will likely not be put through.

 The broker’s profit model is quite simple here.
 It wins twice – when the successful trade goes through and when it doesn’t lose the unsuccessful trade.
 Of course, no algorithm is 100% but nevertheless, these formulas can net big rewards for brokers.

 This final group of brokers is not so much an independent subset, but rather a specific type of market maker.

 Liquidity providers buy and sell a specific asset but at a certain, set price.
 These brokers are committed to providing liquidity in likely equity.

 Liquidity providers generally offer greater price stability because they act as both the buyer and seller in the specific asset they are trading.
 These brokers typically commit to providing liquidity in the hope that their profit will come from the bid-ask spread.

 In theory, liquidity providers make it easier for traders to buy and sell at all price levels.

-So there you have it, the four main types of forex brokers.
+These are the four main types of forex brokers.
 If you’re still confused, it’s OK.
-It’s hard to pin down definitions for brokers that act traditionally at times and as market makers at other times.
-The important thing to note is the general idea of what each of these brokers does.
+It’s difficult to pin down definitions for brokers that act traditionally at times and as market makers at other times.
+It’s important to note is the general idea of what each of these brokers does.
 As always, if you’re looking to get involved in any of the aforementioned systems, do your due diligence and research and learn everything you can.
 Only then should you determine if it’s the right technology for you and your unique trading style.